DJDanl/cpp-docs.pt-br/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parâmetros

-`Loc` Uma cadeia de caracteres de localidade.
+*Loc* uma cadeia de caracteres de localidade.

 ### <a name="return-value"></a>Valor de retorno